amadibethel01/airbnb-clone-project/README.md

 | **Scrum Master**       | - Facilitates daily standups, sprint planning, and retrospectives<br>- Removes team blockers<br>- Promotes Agile best practices and continuous improvement |

 Each role plays a critical part in ensuring the product is functional, scalable, user-friendly, and delivered on time.

+## 🧱 UI Component Patterns

+This section outlines the reusable UI components planned for development in the Airbnb Clone project.
+These components are designed with consistency, responsiveness, and reusability in mind to streamline the user experience across the application.

+### 🔝 Navbar
+**Features:**
+- Logo with homepage link
+- Search bar for locations and dates
+- Navigation options (Become a Host, Login/Signup)
+- User avatar/menu for profile and settings
+- Fully responsive for mobile and desktop

+### 🏠 Property Card
+**Features:**
+- Property image thumbnail
+- Title or description snippet
+- Price per night
+- Location and user rating
+- Favorite/like button
+- Clickable for full listing view
+- Optimized for both grid and list layouts

+### 📩 Footer
+**Features:**
+- Site-wide links (About, Careers, Help Center)
+- Company info (Terms, Privacy, etc.)
+- Social media icons and links
+- Copyright information
+- Styled for visual balance on all screen sizes

+Each component will be developed with modularity in mind, allowing them to be reused across pages.
+Proper CSS class naming conventions and responsiveness will ensure they behave consistently in all contexts.